Omnicoachorg/documentation/docs/index.md

 <br /><br />

 CONNECTING BRANDS WITH GAMERS THROUGH GAMES<br /><br />
-Omnicoach enables esport businesses to set-up their own match analysis services for fans and create custom quests and offer discounts for their products.<br />
+Omnicoach is a white-label, plug-and-play software service that authentically connects brands with gamers to raise brand awareness and boost audience monetisation through education and fun elements.<br />
 </p>
-<p align="right">Latest Update: 2020.10.04.</p>
+<p align="right">Latest Update: 2022.10.17.</p>
 <hr />

 ## Features
-Omnicoach gives you the following:
+### Service Implementation

+**Setting up the Omnicoach Services **

+Setting up the Customer Subdomain following the Customer’s instructions;

+**Custom token-based user authentication or integration with Partner’s OAuth solution **

+**Customise the service design using the Omnicoach Design System**

+**Superuser access to the admin panel**
 ### Features for admins

-#### Creating your own gameplay analysis service
+**Creating your own gameplay analysis service**

-Omnicoach is able to integrate its service to any of your provided domain.
+Omnicoach can integrate its service into any of your provided domains.

-#### Customize the service outlook
+**Customize the service outlook**

-You can identify different design elements of the service such as primary and secondary colors, fonts, etc. and also place your logo on the site.
+You can identify different design elements of the service, such as primary and secondary colours, fonts, etc. and also place your logo on the site.

-##### Create custom quests
+**Create custom quests**

-By identifying key moments in the game You can create custom quests in the system.
+You can create custom quests in the system by identifying key moments in the game.

 Quest creation includes:

 - Identifying the trigger event
 - Activation and expiry date
 - Quest difficulty
 - Other quests details

-#### Reward setting
+- Custom quest image and quest card design

+Types of available quests:

+- Daily quest
+- Community quest
+- Personal quest

+**Reward setting**

-For completing a quest special rewards can be determined linked to quests individually.
+For completing a quest, special rewards can be determined and linked to quests individually.

+**Training Exercises**

+You can create training exercises in the system that are triggered by pre-set events or event context

+**Guides**

+You can create guides in the system that are triggered by pre-set events or event context

+**View User’s uploaded matches**
+**View and edit the User’s metadata**

-### Features for Your Fans
+### Features for End-Users

-#### Video Upload
+**Video Upload**

-Users can upload their own recorded gameplay videos in 720p+
+Users can upload their own recorded gameplay videos in 720p+ and 1080p

-Or insert a youtube link where the video has a quality of 720p+

-#### Search
+**Search**

 Search for specific gameplays based on upload time

-##### Complete quests
+**Complete quests**

-Users can complete the active quests while also having the ability to review the completed quests.
+Users can complete the active quests (daily-, community-, personal quests) while also reviewing the completed quests.

-##### Automated Match Analysis
+**Unlocked exercises and guides for all supported games**

+**Automated Match Analysis**

 Users can do the following on the match analysis page:

 - Check meaningful statistics about the game
-- Search for specific moments in the gameplay by using pre-set search filters
+- Search for specific moments (datapoints) in the gameplay by using pre-set search filters
-- Review and self analyze his/her own gameplay
+- Review and self-analyse his/her own gameplay

+**Video storage and playback for match analysis**

+**Create highlight videos from match analysis**

+**Access to a downloadable video recording software**

 ## Covered Games

-We cover the following games:
+**We support the following game titles:**

 - League of Legends
+- Valorant
+- Apex Legends

+## Technical Support

+**Support service implementation**

+**Provide support in case of any technical issues on a best-effort basis**

+**Based on the Customer’s request, set up additional Omnicoach Services on custom domains**

+## Access to API

+**Access to user data, user match data through a REST API**

+**Access to rewards, quests, community quests, exercises and guides through a REST API**

+**Potential integration with user lifecycle event webhooks**

+## Product & Marketing Support

+**Regular feedback meetings**

+**Access to product demos and support materials **

+**Access materials about potential marketing campaigns and use cases**